kcspradlin/kelly_criterion_portfolio/Readme.md

 ### Readme
-#### Last updated on July 31, 2022
+#### Last updated on August 13, 2022

 ##### Background

-This project is based around a Python script that calculates portfolios consisting of one or more risky or risk-free assets, like stocks and ETFs.
+This project is focused on building a Python script that calculates portfolios consisting of one or more risky or risk-free assets, like stocks and ETFs.
 The portfolios are constructed using the concept of the Kelly Criterion.